-The Spanish diet contains a high proportion of animal products, with around 56.9% of the average person’s diet being made up of land-based animal protein (compared with a global average of 35.2%).
-This equates to each person consuming around 30.8g of land-based animal protein per day (compared with a global average of 26.7g).
-A 2012 public estimated only 0.5% of the population was vegetarian.
+The Spanish diet contains a high proportion of animal products, around 57.2% of the average person’s diet made up of land-based animal protein, versus a global average of 35.2%.
+Each person consumes around 54.2g of land-based animal protein per day compared to a global average of 27.2g.
+As of 2019, Spain had the highest rabbit meat consumption (51K t) in the EU.
+Around 1.5% of the population is vegetarian.

 Spain is rated as an adequate performer (“C”) under the Animal Protection Index (API), and its farmed animal protection legislation achieved a marginal performance rating (“D”) under the same index.
 Spain is subject to EU legislative requirements for animal protection, but enforcement has not been very effective.
 Farrowing crates and cages have not been banned, and the ban on sow stalls is limited.
 Live animal transport practices also need improvement.
 Learn more about the quality of Spain’s legislative protections on the API here.